top of page

 7 Common Mental Health Challenges in the Creative Industry

-This list will consist of common challenges that creatives go through, excluding severe conditions (but if you are experiencing severe mental health conditions, our heart is with you, so please seek out professional help).
+This list will consist of common challenges that creatives go through, excluding severe conditions (and if you are experiencing severe conditions, please seek out the nearest professional help).

-Not as serious as a creative burnout, as creative block is a temporary period of being unable to draw out ideas or inspirations.
+Do not underestimate the severity of creative blocks, which is a temporary period of being unable to draw out ideas or inspirations.
+This often stems from self-doubt and perfectionism, affecting creative wellbeing.

-Creative burnout is a state of exhaustion and disconnection from creative work, unable to perform any creative task without feeling exhausted or dread.
+Creative burnout is a state of exhaustion and disconnection from creative work, being unable to perform any creative task without feeling exhausted or dread.
+Creatives would be struggling with a lack of motivation and feeling overwhelmed by constant pressure, deadlines and poor work-life balance.

-Typically blamed as being lazy, but are suffering from the fear of failure or are so overwhelmed they are paralysed from their work.
-The main difference between laziness and procrastination is that if it's the former, you would be enjoying yourself.
+Typically blamed for being lazy, but are suffering from the fear of failure.
+Or, are so overwhelmed that they are paralysed from their work.
+The main difference between laziness and procrastination is that laziness is a lack of intention to act, while procrastination is having the intention to act but being unable to.

-There are several factors in how anxiety can seep into the minds of creatives; some can turn it into a source of inspiration, but many creative minds that suffer from anxiety are hindered in their creative performance.
+There are several factors in how anxiety can seep into the minds of creatives.
+These factors can be from financial insecurity, fear of failure, or impostor syndrome.
+Some can turn it into a source of inspiration, but many creatives who suffer from it are hindered in their creative performance.

-4 Key Pillars of Mental Wellness for the Creative Mind and How to Cultivate Them
+4 Pillars of Mental Wellness for the Creatives

 Physical Care